Skip to content

 Short answers, pulled from the story.

-When was Gossypium hirsutum first cultivated?
+When was Gossypium hirsutum first cultivated by humans?